bcornello/Spring-Swagger-API/README.md

 If you get this error: `Error Code: 1046.
 No database selected Select the default DB to be used by double-clicking its name in the SCHEMAS list in the sidebar.`, run `use mydb;` and try again

+# Jenkins

+Using ngrok to tunnel local ip.
+This makes it possible to setup a webhook that triggers a build when code changes are comitted.

 # Contact

 Email me at Cornelio_Brandon@bah.com for assistance running this project.